Ghost distributions on supersymmetric spaces I: Koszul induced superspaces, branching, and the full ghost centre: Induced spaces and homogeneous spaces

 is an injective $H$-module homomorphism \end{prop}

 First we need a lemma.

 \begin{lemma} Suppose that $f:X\to Y$ is a morphism of smooth affine supervarieties such that $f_0:X_0\to Y_0$ is an isomorphism and $df_x$ is an isomorphism for all closed points $x\in X(k)$.
 Then $f$ is an isomorphism. \end{lemma} \begin{proof} Because $X$ and $Y$ are smooth and affine, we may present them as exterior algebras of vector bundles $E_{X_0}$, $E_{Y_0}$ on $X_0$, $Y_0$.
-Working on a cover, we may assume these vector bundles are trivial.
+Working locally on an open cover, we may assume these vector bundles are trivial.

 Let $\xi_1,\dots,\xi_n\in \Gamma(Y_0,E_{Y_0})\sub k[Y]_{\ol{1}}$ be a $k[Y_0]$-basis for $\Gamma(Y_0,E_{Y_0})$ so these elements project to a basis of $(T_yY)_{\ol{1}}$ for each $y\in Y(k)$.
 Then $f^*(\xi_1),\dots,f^*(\xi_n)\in k[X]_{\ol{1}}$ must project to a basis of $T_xX$ for all $x\in X(k)$.
 It follows that $f^*(\xi_1),\dots,f^*(\xi_n)$ project to a $k[X_0]$-basis of $\Gamma(X_0,E_{X_0})$ in the associated graded of $k[X]$.
 Hence the associated graded morphism of $f^*$ is an isomorphism, which implies that $f^*$ is an isomorphism, and we are done. \end{proof}